 Consumer Confidence, Present Situation, and Future Expectations.
 These three measures offer multiple insights into consumer attitudes.
 The U.S. measures are compiled from a national monthly survey of 5,000 households and are published by The Conference Board, Inc. The survey for Massachusetts is conducted in a similar manner and the results are published by the Mass Insight Corporation, based on quarterly polling of 500 adult residents of Massachusetts.
 The "Present Situation" index measures consumers' appraisal of business and employment conditions at the time of the survey.
 The "Future Expectations" index focuses on consumers' expectations six months hence regarding business and employment conditions, as well as expected family income.
 The overall "Consumer Confidence" index is a weighted average of the two sub-indices.
 Although the U.S. measures are compiled by a different source than the Massachusetts measures, according to the Federal Reserve Bank of Boston the numbers are generally comparable.
-While consumer confidence nationally as reported by the Conference Board remains near its four-year high point of 109 reached in April, the Mass Insight Corporation reports that Massachusetts' consumer confidence rose sharply over the last quarter, posting one of its best quarter-to-quarter gains ever, but still lagging slightly behind the rest of the nation.
+While consumer confidence nationally as reported by the Conference Board reached a five-and-a-half year high point of 111.2 in February, 2007, the Mass Insight Corporation reports that Massachusetts' consumer confidence rose sharply over the last quarters of 2006, declined in January, and still lags somewhat behind the rest of the nation.
 A score of 100 is considered neutral.
 The following table and chart detail the recent record of these measures.